Chapter 21

 12. Nothing is so difficult that it cannot be investigated by study.

-13. Let the war, however, be thus mistrusted, so that nothing except peace
+13. Let the war, however, be thus mistrusted, so that nothing except

 was seen to be sought.